 Tension builds, leaving you drained and disconnected.

 If you’re noticing these patterns in your relationship, you’re not alone.
-EFT can help you understand what’s happening beneath the surface and guide you toward the next step with more clarity and confidence.
+Couples therapy and marriage counseling in Dublin, CA can help you understand what’s happening beneath the surface and guide you toward the next step with more clarity and confidence.